AplaProject/apla-docs-en/introduction/api.rst

 prepare/{tx}
 ==============================
-**POST/PUT** Sends a request to get a string to sign a transaction, where **{tx}** is the name of the transaction for which you want to return the string for signature.
+**POST/PUT** sends a request to get a string to sign a transaction, where **{tx}** is the name of the transaction for which you want to return the string for signature.
 In the forsign parameter, the string to be signed is returned.
 The time parameter, which needs to be posted together with the signature field, is also returned.
 The POST or PUT method must match with the method by which the transaction itself will be posted.

 .. code::